Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-\section{intensity fluctuation model}
+\textbf{Intensity Fluctuation Model}

 Here, we define our model for experimental intensity fluctuations.
-For example, suppose that a desired pulse intensity is $I_A$, however, Alice actually prepares a state with the intensity of $d*I_A$.
-We denote $d$ as a random variable to characterize the intensity fluctuation, with mean value $E_d$ and variance $V_d$.
-This intensity fluctuation can be caused by power fluctuations of a laser and imperfect intensity modulators \cite{Laudenbach2018}.
-In this paper, for simplicity, we assume the following conditions of the random variable $d$:
+For example, suppose that a desired pulse intensity is $I_A$, however, Alice actually prepares a pulse with the intensity of $kI_A$.
+We denote $k$ as a random variable to characterize the intensity fluctuations, with mean value $E_k$ and variance $V_k$.
+This intensity fluctuation can be caused by power fluctuations of a laser or imperfect intensity modulators \cite{Laudenbach2018}.
+In this paper, for simplicity, we assume the following conditions of the random variable $k$:

-1) $d$ is an identically distributed (i.i.d.) random variable.
+1) $k$ is an independent and identically distributed (i.i.d.) random variable.

-2) $d$ has a mean value $E_d$ and a variance $V_d$, where $E_d$ is 1.
+2) $k$ has a mean value $E_k$ and a variance $V_k$, where $E_k$ is 1.